GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 Youtube - Wed dev tutorials [HTML & CSS - How to Embed a YouTube Video in Your Website](https://www.youtube.com/watch?v=ly36kn0ug4k) - I followed this tutorial when looking to include youtube videos on the website.

 [Typo-io](https://typ.io/fonts/roboto_slab) - I used this website in order to find a font for the main body of my text that would work alongside Roboto Slab.

+[CSS-Tricks: A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - I found this article useful in learning more about flexbox layout, which I have then used in the aside section about Wainwright in index.html.

 </details>